Skip to content

 Snippets

-Each hit row carries a snippet — the body text around the earliest token hit, with <mark> highlighting:
+Each hit row carries a snippet — the body text around the earliest token hit, with the matched substrings highlighted:

 …to index the corpus with the same format as the parser's real input.